The Marshall Mathers LP 2

 The Marshall Mathers LP 2 is the eighth studio album by American rapper Eminem.
-It was released on November 5, 2013 by Shady Records, Aftermath Entertainment, and Interscope Records.
-The album is Eminem's last to have the involvement of independent label Web Entertainment.
-It serves as a sequel to his third album The Marshall Mathers LP (2000).
-Recorded from 2012 to 2013 with several producers, with Dr. Dre and Rick Rubin served as executive producers for The Marshall Mathers LP 2.
-It features guest appearances from Skylar Grey, Rihanna, Nate Ruess, and rapper Kendrick Lamar, among others.
+It was released on November 5, 2013, by Shady Records, Aftermath Entertainment, and Interscope Records.
+It is his last album to feature the involvement of the independent label WEB Entertainment and his first since joining Aftermath not to feature production by his mentor Dr. Dre, who instead serves as an executive producer alongside Rick Rubin.
+The album is a sequel to Eminem's third studio album, The Marshall Mathers LP, and follows the trend set by his previous album, Recovery, by featuring popstars such as Rihanna and Nate Ruess, and using outside producers like S1, Alex da Kid, and Rick Rubin.